So, what will they used instead? Natamycin.

 It is sometimes applied to the surface of dried meats.
 This prevents mold growth on the casing.
 This use has not been approved in the United States.

 Natamycin is also used in medicine.
-It is used to treat and prevent fungal infects in eyes.
-People who where contact lenses may suffer from these kinds of infections.
+It is used to treat and prevent fungal infections in eyes.
+People who wear contact lenses may suffer from these kinds of infections.

 It is used in veterinary medicine.
 It is rubbed on the surface of infections.
 Ringworm infections in cattle and horses are common applications.